albar965/littlenavmap-manual/src/en/MENUS.rst

 ''''''''''''''''''''''''''''''''

 Export flight plan format for IVAO online network clients `IvAp or X-IvAp <https://www.ivao.aero/softdev/ivap.asp>`__.
-Disabled if no flight plan has been loaded or created.
+Disabled if flight plan is empty.

 :doc:`ROUTEEXPORT` will appear
 before where you can add all needed information.